 - Enhance their career opportunities.

-Investigating the OptionsYou can help your student start thinking about study abroad in his or her freshman year in order to have as much time as possible to consider available study abroad options.
-Encourage your student to start investigating programs with the Study Abroad Office on campus.
+Investigating the OptionsYou can help your student start thinking about going abroad in his or her freshman year in order to have as much time as possible to consider available education abroad options.
+Encourage your student to start investigating programs with the Education Abroad Office on campus.
 Let your student take responsibility before and during the time abroad, but make sure he or she knows that you are available for support and that there are decisions that you need to be a part of.
 Discuss a decision-making process with your student by asking this list of questions: